stockjumpswebsite/stockjumps.github.io/_pages/aboutus.md

 <a href="https://www.wharton.upenn.edu/">Website</a>

-Tasaneeya Viratyosin is a PhD student at UPenn Wharton.
+Tasaneeya Viratyosin is currently a PhD student at UPenn Wharton.
+She holds a BS in Business and an MS in Financial Mathematics, both from the University of Minnesota - Twin Cities.

 <h1><b>Researchers</b></h1>